Now's the Time to Start Planning Your Summer Trips ... for 2023

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

-I know, I know: It’s hard to think that far ahead.
-But airlines sell flights at least 11 months in advance, bringing your booking window into at least early June – and they’re adding more flights every single day.
-If you’re on the hunt for a cheap cash fare, you might be able to score a great bargain with some ultra-advanced planning.
-But if you’re hoping to use some points and miles to score award space to Europe, Asia, or elsewhere, booking flights 11-plus months in advance right when the schedule opens is a serious sweet spot.
+I know I know: It's hard to think that far ahead.
+But airlines sell flights at least 11 months in advance, meaning you can book flights right now for next July – and they're adding more flights every single day.
+You might be able to score a cheap cash fare with some advance planning, but especially if you're hoping to use points and miles to fly to Europe, Asia, or elsewhere next summer, searching for award space right when the schedule opens will give you the best shot.

 Here’s a closer look at why it’s time to start thinking about your travel plans for next summer.